-Health: Over-The-Counter Medications (Policy JHCD)
+Health: Over-The-Counter Medications

-The district may administer over-the-counter medications to a student if the district has received permission to do so from the parent/guardian.
-Over-the-counter medications must be delivered to the school principal or designee in the manufacturer's original packaging and will only be administered in accordance with the manufacturer's label.
+The district may administer over-the-counter medications to a student upon receipt of a written request and permission to do so by the parent/guardian.
+All over-the-counter medications must be delivered to the school principal or designee in the manufacturer's original packaging and will only be administered in accordance with the manufacturer's label.